davidwest1/ActiveDirectoryLab/README.md

 <br />
 <br />
 Set up DHCP Server on the Domain Controller:  <br/>
-- Allows Windows 10 Clients to get an IP address that will let them browse the internet even though they are on this private internal network. <br/>
+- Allows Windows 10 Clients to get an IP address that will let them browse the internet even though they are on the private internal network. <br/>
 - Add scope range to ensure that clients are assigned IP addresses within the specified range.
 <img src="https://i.imgur.com/ZknBGwj.png" height="80%" width="80%" alt="Active Directory Steps"/>
 <br />